ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 ---
 layout: post
-title:  What does it really mean for a machine to learn mathematics
+title:  What does it really mean for a machine to learn mathematics?
 date:   2019-09-27
 categories: math
 tags: ['machine learning', math, 'neural netowrks']